 A fake MSNBC report claims that Guns N' Roses frontman Axl Rose has been found dead in his West Hollywood home.
 The band's official Facebook page posts photos of the singer with the caption "Ha!
 They say I'm dead -- again… Wait, what?
 WTF?
 It's a hoax.
 Guys.
 Get a life at ParadiseCity.com."
 The link references the band's online fan community.

-Slash, of late Guns N' Roses fame, gets his star on the Hollywood Walk of Fame.
-Charlie Sheen is master of ceremonies at the event, and comments, "It seems quite fitting that Slash is getting a star on the very street Axl Rose will one day be sleeping on."
-Oooooooooh, burn!
+Slash, who left Guns N' Roses in 1996, gets his star on the Hollywood Walk of Fame.
+Charlie Sheen, who is master of ceremonies at the event, comments, "It seems quite fitting that Slash is getting a star on the very street Axl Rose will one day be sleeping on."

 Appearing at Milan's PalaSharp Arena to promote his self-titled solo record, Slash, in the midst of performing the Guns N' Roses classic "Sweet Child o' Mine," is tackled by a concertgoer.
 The guitarist bravely keeps on rocking, eventually switching guitars and finishing the song.
 Afterward, Slash described the night as "a kick-ass rock show."

 Guns N' Roses' Chinese Democracy album fails to achieve massive first-week sales numbers, and Axl Rose points the finger at Dr. Pepper for not having honored its promise made back in March 2008, when the soda company had offered everybody in the US a free can of soda if Guns N' Roses released in 2008 the album which had been announced by Axl Rose for many years.

 Guns N' Roses release their first new material since 1999 when the title track of their new album Chinese Democracy is issued as a single.
 The band - with Axl Rose as the only original member - first performed the song in 2001.